AleenaCodes/SusTechNotes2018/README.md

 *But I am not responsible if you fail 😛

-Please submit a pull request if you spot anything wrong! ✏️
+I don't really proof-read these, so please submit a pull request if you spot anything wrong! (either grammar or content) ✏️

 ⚠️ Not everything is complete yet - table indicates the status of things